 - a.
 Wind generation levels assumed to be low (10%) in summer peak transmission planning model.
 The data used to represent the seasonal dispatch levels was taken from wind data obtained from the Alternative Energy Institute at West Texas A&M in Canyon, Texas.
 The dispatch levels for the non-summer peak models include the April Light (50%), Spring Peak (45%), Fall Peak (29%) and Winter Peak (30%).
 These values are based on average hourly values as a percent of the wind farm nameplate. - b.
 New Generation Locations -new generation locations are not modeled in the SPP ITP study unless they have met several criteria such as: a signed interconnection agreement, a power purchase agreement, environmental permits granted and major equipment on order.
 For the purpose of making the models through the SPP Model Development Working Group process, fictitious generation is shown at Tolk and Jones plant as needed to balance future load and generation requirements.
 This fictitious generation is removed in the SPP study processes. - c.
-New Generation Capacity SPS added a 168 MW gas combustion turbine generator at Jones Plant, Jones #3, and plans to add another 168 MW combustion turbine, Jones #4, with a planned in-service date of 6/1/2013.
-Additionally, SPS Energy Markets has executed a Purchase Power Agreement (PPA) for five distribution-connected solar power plants that have a combined capacity of 50 MW.
-Jones #4 is not in the base models for 2011. - d.
-New Generation Capacity GSEC plans to add 170 MW of quick start internal combustion generators at Tuco Interchange, Antelope, with a planned in-service date of 6/1/2011. - e.
+New Generation Capacity SPS has added a 168 MW gas combustion turbine generator at Jones Plant, Jones #3, and plans to add another 168 MW combustion turbine, Jones #4, with a planned in-service date of 6/1/2013.
+Jones #4 is in the base models for 2013. - d.
+Additionally, SPS Energy Markets has executed a Purchase Power Agreement (PPA) for two distribution-connected solar power plants that have a combined capacity of 40 MW. - e.
+New Generation Capacity GSEC plans to add 165 MW CT generator at Mustang Interchange, with a planned in-service date of 6/1/2013.
+Mustang #6 is in the base models for 2013. - f.
 The new generation assumptions used for ITP 10 year-out and 20 yearout studies will start with what is in Section C above, but may be modified heavily based on the economic scenarios under study.